7 Trends in Data Center Engineering

 According to Cisco online, “At its simplest, a data center is a physical facility that organizations use to house their critical applications and data.
 A data center’s design is based on a network of computing and storage resources that enable the delivery of shared applications and data.”

 Because of how fast technology evolves, technology designers, like those at IP Design Group, are required to remain up-to-speed on industry changes.
-Our team is committed to finding solutions that are catered to our client’s data center needs, while also informing them of new trends, too.
+Our team is committed to finding solutions that cater to our client’s data center needs, while also informing them of new trends.

-Hanrath and the IP Design Group team members factor in a variety of current trends into their design choices when working with clients to help them achieve their goals.
+The IP Design Group team members factor in a variety of current trends into their design choices when working with clients to help them achieve their goals.
 For our clients, describing why certain trends matter is at the center of our interactive planning process.
-To help sum up some of the current trends, Hanrath broke them down into seven categories and shares in detail what they are and why it matters.
+To help sum up some of the current trends, we broke them down into seven categories and share in detail what they are and why it matters.

 Trend #1: Distributed, In-Row (Closely Coupled) Cooling

 - Description: Cooling equipment installed directly adjacent to information technology equipment often in-row with server cabinets.

 - Why it matters: Offers improved energy efficiencies, reduces the need for a raised floor system, and enables higher heat load densities.

 Trend #2: Hot Aisle/Cold Aisle Separation and Containment

 - Description: Configuration of server cabinets such that hot aisles and cold aisles are physically separate and provide an air-sealed barrier between supply and return airflows.